 Advisory is a period of time between second and third blocks during which students meet with their advisors to receive important school-related information, develop positive relationships with peers, and discuss important topics of interest to young people.
 Typically, we hold "Office Hours" once a week.
 This is an opportunity for students to get a pass to meet with a content-area teacher for extra help or to make up an assessment.
 In addition, sophomore, junior and senior advisors introduce Career Plan 10, Career Plan 11, and Career Plan 12 in advisory.

 Who should I contact if my student needs assistance?

 It is best to contact the teacher directly to discuss classroom issues.
 Additionally, parents may contact their student’s guidance counselor or house principal.
-In addition, peer tutoring is offered Tuesdays from 2:30 t0 3:30 in the library.
+In addition, peer tutoring is offered Tuesdays from 2:30 to 3:30 in the library.

 What is the BYOD (Bring Your Own Device) policy?

 Students are permitted to use cell phones, tablets, and laptops for academic purposes when permitted by the classroom teacher.
 Students who use electronic devices for non-academic purposes are subject to disciplinary consequences.
-Please visit this link for more information related to the CBSD BYOD policy.

 How do students serve detentions?

 Detention is held daily from 2:40—4:40.
 Students have five school days from the date of issue to serve the detention.
 Students must bring work and may not use electronic devices.
 For more information, contact the safety and security office or a house principal.

 Does my student have to take the Keystone Exams?